 Based on this framework developed by Giletto et al. (2020), it is reasonable to expect that variation in CNDC for potato would occur due to variation in total biomass and harvest index (i.e., timing of tuber initiation, relative rate of tuber bulking) across G × E × M gradients.
 Understanding the effects of G × E × M interactions on crop N requirements and status is critical to improving agronomic outcomes and N use efficiency [NUE] within cropping systems (Lemaire & Ciampitti, 2020).

-Previous development of CNDCs for potato (Duchenne et al., 1997; Bélanger et al., 2001a; Giletto & Echeverría, 2015; Ben Abdallah et al., 2016) has been conducted using a non-uniform set of statistical methods and with limited quantification of uncertainty in either the range of plausible %Nc values or the fitted parameter values themselves.
+Previous CNDCs for potato have been developed with different statistical methods and limited quantification of their uncertainty (Duchenne et al., 1997; Bélanger et al., 2001a; Giletto & Echeverría, 2015; Ben Abdallah et al., 2016).
 This makes it difficult to ascertain whether observed differences in CNDCs result from underlying G × E × M effects, are confounded by the limitations of the statistical approach, or biased due to insufficient quantity or quality of experimental data (e.g., unbalanced distribution of N limiting and non-N limiting observations).

 The conventional approach to fit a CNDC consists of a two-step process: first, the critical points from the relationship of %NPlant as a function of biomass are selected using statistical criteria; second, a negative exponential curve is fit to the subset of critical points using non-linear regression.
 There are two commonly used statistical approaches to identify critical points: (1) linear-plateau curve fit and (2) ANOVA and protected multiple comparison.
 Using a linear-plateau curve to derive critical points was originally suggested by Justes et al. (1994).
 This approach is rigorous and requires sufficient empirical data such that a linear-plateau curve can be identified (i.e., at least one N limiting and at least two non-N limiting data points) for each observation date.
 Therefore, this approach can be difficult or impossible to implement due to potential limitations of the experimental data used such as insufficient levels of N treatments (i.e., fewer than three treatment levels) or interactions between management practices and environmental conditions (i.e., all observations are either N limiting or non-N limiting).
 In contrast, many studies use methods similar to Ben Abdallah et al. (2016) where critical points are determined using a simplified statistical method.
 In this approach, ANOVA is first used to identify experimental dates where variation in biomass is statistically significant.
 Subsequently, a protected multiple comparisons analysis is used to identify which experimental treatments had the highest level of biomass – the treatment level with the significantly greatest level of biomass is then defined as the critical point.
-While this statistical method is more flexible to implement, it cannot resolve deficiencies in the underlying empirical data (e.g., insufficient level of N treatments, interactions with environmental conditions) that the linear-plateau method was designed to discriminate against.
+While this statistical method is more flexible to implement, it cannot resolve deficiencies in the underlying empirical data (e.g., insufficient level of N treatments, interactions with environmental conditions).
 Therefore, the critical points selected using the simplified method may be biased due to inherent deficiencies of the underlying experimental data used.